 First, expand your understanding of the sources of the search for candidates and gradually master additional search methods.
 Then, don’t be afraid to experiment and evaluate the effectiveness of various job postings.

 Constantly maintain feedback with attractive candidates to create a talent pool.
 Even if they didn’t become your employees, holding their CVs in the hot reserve for related vacancies is rational.
 In addition, this kind of feedback will not only help keep them interested in the job, but it will also raise the reputation of your employer’s brand in their eyes.

 Also, you can use special software to set up reminders on when to contact the candidates in the talent pool.
 For example, if the candidate said they'll start looking for a job after the New Year, you can set a reminder and write to them first!

 3. Keeping candidates engaged

 Recruiters often stumble on situations when candidates, after several stages of interviews, refuse the vacancy.
 Sometimes job applicants themselves understand that they are not suitable for this position.
 But it still costs the company money and time.
 It would help if you engaged candidates in working in your company by offering attractive competitive advantages.

 To predict and guess what this specialist might need in your company, you must determine their motivation.
 This is a complex but doable task.
+Don't perceive this as recruitment challenges.
 You can learn this during the first interview with suggestive questions.
 In addition, try to step into the candidate’s shoes (but there is a chance not to guess).